 Equipping Managers to Thrive

-The need for management
+The Need for Management

 In order to scale a growing church that God has entrusted to your care, it will require Senior Leadership (Lead Pastor and Executive Team) to lead and manage staff and volunteers through an organizational structure of managers and supervisors.
 Often great “do-ers” are promoted to management roles because of their success.
 Sadly, they often struggle in the new role due to a lack of confidence and basic management skills.